25 Testimonial Examples to Build Hype

 Download Now: 25 Testimonial Page Examples [Free Guide]

-Once you've found those customers and collected their reviews, it's time to turn that enthusiasm into effective, affordable marketing materials.
-Read on for a closer look at what makes a great testimonial.
+Once you‘ve found those customers and collected their reviews, it’s time to turn that enthusiasm into powerful marketing collateral.
+Read on for a closer look at how to source, write, and distribute testimonials.

 Table of Contents

-But effective testimonials go beyond a simple quote that proclaims your greatness.
+Effective testimonials go beyond a simple quote that proclaims your greatness.
 They need to resonate with your target audience and the people who could also potentially benefit from the work you do in the future.
+The best testimonials tell a story with friction and resolution.
+At the end of the day, your customer is the hero, but your brand gives them an assist to reach their goals.

 We're committed to your privacy.
 HubSpot uses the information you provide to us to contact you about our relevant content, products, and services.
 You may unsubscribe from these communications at any time.
 For more information, check out our Privacy Policy.